Rotavirus Infection in Children

-Your child's healthcare provider will examine your child and ask about his symptoms.
-If your child has diarrhea, tell his healthcare provider when it started, and how often it occurs.
-He may check your child for signs of dehydration.
+Your child's healthcare provider will examine your child.
+Tell him or her about your child's symptoms, including when the diarrhea started and how often it occurs.
+Your child's provider will check your child for signs of dehydration.
 A sample of your child's bowel movement may be sent to a lab to be tested for infection.

 How is a rotavirus infection treated?

-A rotavirus infection may go away without treatment.
-Your child may need any of the following if he is dehydrated or at risk for dehydration:
+Your child may need any of the following if he or she is dehydrated or at risk for dehydration:

 What can I do to prevent the spread of a rotavirus infection?